foundling/tutorials/javascript/canjs/star_rating/README.md

 + imported the `define` plugin from `can/map/define/define.js`
 + created a `define` property in our `viewModel`
 + we put made properties for the data that needs to be unique to the specific component tag (`rated` and `stars`) inside of the `define` object
-+ and we defined the initial `value` for the `stars` property to be a function that returns a new `can.List` of stars (if we hadn't put the `new can.List` code inside of a function, then that object would be passed by reference and thus be shared among all instances of `star-rating`).
++ and we defined the initial `value` for the `stars` property to be a function that returns a new `can.List` of stars (if we hadn't put the `new can.List` code inside of a function, then that object would be passed by reference and thus still be the same among all instances of `star-rating`).

 <br>
 <br>